WilsonLakra/SQL-Project---Retail-Sales-Analysis---P1/README.md

 ## Author - Wilson Lakra

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions or feedback or would like to connect, feel free to get in touch!
+If you have any questions, feedback, or would like to connect, feel free to get in touch!

 ### Contact